Christian Walker Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Christian Walker (.400 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Fernando Cruz and the Cincinnati Reds at Chase Field, Saturday at 8:10 PM ET.
+On Sunday, Christian Walker (.400 on-base percentage in past 10 games, 52 points above season-long percentage) and the Arizona Diamondbacks play the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Reds.
+He strung together two hits (going 2-for-4 with a triple and an RBI) in his last game against the Reds.

 Christian Walker Game Info & Props vs. the Reds